Skip to Main Content

 Largest Hotel Hub Outside of Downtown DC

-National Landing’s hotel market competes well regionally as it continues to diversify its offerings.
-In 2025, National Landing will welcome boutique hotel, The National Landing Hotel Crystal City, the former Marriott Crystal City at Reagan National Airport.
-Also, supported by Arlington County’s Commercial Market Resiliency Initiative’s Adaptive Reuse Policy, is the planned office conversion to 330 hotel rooms at 2200 Crystal Drive.
+National Landing’s hotel market competes well regionally as it continues to diversify its offerings while remaining affordable at roughly $90 cheaper than Downtown DC per night during the peak season.
+In fall 2025, National Landing will welcome AC Hotel Arlington National Landing, the former Marriott Crystal City.
+Also, supported by Arlington County’s Commercial Market Resiliency Initiative’s Adaptive Reuse Policy, is the planned office conversion to over 340 hotel rooms at 2100 Crystal Drive.

 Hotel Highlights

-Spring 2025 Renovation: The National Landing Hotel Crystal City (former Marriott Crystal City at Reagan National Airport) (Featured Above)
+2025 Renovation and Rebranding: The AC Hotel Arlington National Landing (former Marriott Crystal City at Reagan National Airport) (Featured Above)

 Hotel Trends